j2store/userguide/postal_code_shipping_plugin.md

 Enter a name for this shipping method.
 This is what your customers will see at the checkout.

 #### Postal codes and rates
-You can enter the postal codes and rate in a comma separated format. **Example**: 95100=10.00,95101=15.00 i.e., postcode=rate,postcode=rate
+You can enter the postal codes and rate in a comma separated format. **Example**: 95100=10.00, 95101=15.00 i.e., postcode=rate, postcode=rate

 Geozone
 You can select a geozone and restrict the availability of this shipping method